 These are but two of the many lies about climate science uttered by the radio personality.
 As supported by data like the long-term temperature record, climate change is happening now and contrary to his misrepresentation of the facts, computer models have proven to be remarkably accurate.
 As explained by climate scientist Zeke Hausfather in a Politifact article, projections have largely been borne out.
 “Broadly speaking, climate models have been quite skillful over the past 30 years in predicting warming in the years after they were published,” Hausfather said.
 In his best-selling book, The Way Things Ought to Be, published in 1992, Limbaugh said volcanoes cause more damage than humans while the truth is that human activities emit at least 60 times more carbon dioxide than volcanoes each year.

 Despite the broad scientific consensus and clear present-day evidence of climate change, Limbaugh led millions of Americans to doubt the veracity of the science.
-As reported by ABC News, Drexel University sociologist Robert Brulle said disinformation proliferated because people believed what Limbaugh was saying about the science.
+As reported by ABC News, Drexel University sociologist Robert Brulle attributed the proliferation of disinformation to his lies about science and scientists.
 Brulle is the lead author of an attitude study in the Climatic Change journal and he explained that attacks against scientists are also part of the disinformation effort.
 “There’s a pattern of attacking people who speak out on climate change, by figures in the political elite such as Rush Limbaugh, that is almost rehearsed,” Brulle said.
 “That’s how it works,” he said.
 “That’s how public opinion on climate is shaped in our country.”

 Limbaugh praised others who derided climate science.
 This includes Republican lawmakers like Congressman Mo Brooks who sought to obscure the facts during a 2019 House Science, Space, and Technology hearing on climate change.
 As reviewed in the Alabama Reporter, Limbaugh described Brook’s disinformation effort as “brilliant” and “one of the best attempts at persuasion I have seen.”